 - You may still be faced with limited investment options.
 Just like leaving your assets in your old plan, you are still limited to whatever options your company plan allows for in the plan, and those could be better or worse than your previous plan.

-- If your new company offers a loan option as part of their retirement plan, then you would have access to your assets via a loan if you were to roll those assets over.
-Be careful though; most plans typically have a waiting period before you can even access a loan.
+- If your new Company offers a loan option as part of their retirement plan, then you would have access to your assets via a loan if you were to roll those assets over.
+Be careful, as most plans typically have a waiting period before you can even access a loan.

-I recommend this option to most people for the following reasons:
+I recommend this option to most people for the following reasons;

 - It provides the most investable options.
 Within an IRA, you can invest in individual stocks, bonds, and ETFs vs. only mutual funds, which are typically what most employer-sponsored plans offer.
 This allows you to create a diversified portfolio, usually at a lower cost.

 - Lower costs.
-Depending upon your old company’s investment plan line up, the investable options (again, typically mutual funds) charge fees and in some case those fees can be very high, between 1% and 2%.
+Depending upon your old Company’s investment plan lineup, the investable options (again typically mutual funds) charge fees, and in some cases, those fees can be very high, between 1% and 2%.

-- Traditional IRA: If your previous plan had all pre-tax contributions which mean you have not paid tax on those assets, you would then roll those assets into a traditional IRA.
+- Traditional IRA.
+If your previous plan had all pre-tax contributions, which means you have not paid tax on those assets, you would then roll those assets into a Traditional IRA.

-- Roth IRA: Some plans now offer the option for an after-tax contribution such as a Roth, or a plan may allow you to make both pre- and after-tax contributions.
-Whatever the case, you need to align your contribution up to the correct IRA option to avoid paying any unnecessary penalties and taxes.
+- Roth IRA.
+Some plans now offer the option for an after-tax contribution, such as a Roth, or a plan may allow you to make pre- and after-tax contributions.
+Whatever the case, you must align your contribution to the correct IRA option to avoid paying unnecessary penalties and taxes.

 - SEP.
-For those of you who may be striking it out on your own, A SEP IRA is an option for small businesses to make pre-tax contributions to for both owners and their employees.
-Pre-tax contributions from another qualified plan could be rolled over into a SEP.
+For those of you who may be striking it out on your own, A SEP IRA is an option for small businesses to make pre-tax contributions to owners and their employees.
+Pre-tax contributions from another qualified plan can be rolled over into a SEP.
 Deciding if a SEP is the right option for your business is another topic, but I wanted to make people aware that this is an option.

-What to do with your assets is a critical factor during a job change which can often be overlooked.
-However, missing the opportunity to transfer your assets in the most efficient manner into the most effective savings option could have a detrimental impact on your wealth management plan.
+What to do with your assets is a critical factor during a job change, often overlooked.
+However, missing the opportunity to transfer your assets most efficiently into the most effective savings option could harm your wealth management plan.
 Determining the best option for you should go hand in hand with the decision to change jobs.
-(For more, see: 401(k) Rollovers: The Tax Implications.)